 Resistance Band Ab Workout FAQs

-In my opinion, the BEST ab exercises train your core to do what it’s intended to do — stabilize your trunk as your limbs move in different planes of motion away from your body.
-Resistance band workouts simply increase the intensity.
-Resistance training encourages the mind-muscle connection for core stabilization.
-Some of my favorite resistance band core exercises include: lying V-pulls, split leg raises, and rotating side planks.
+In my opinion, the best core exercises train your core to do what it is intended to do — stabilize your trunk as your limbs move away from your body (think planks and push-ups).
+Resistance training encourages the mind-muscle connection for core stabilization and builds strength and stability in a controlled setting.
+For more functional core training, try this weighted core workout or this kettlebell core workout.

 5-Minute Resistance Band Ab Workout